 The goalkeeper had spent the intervening period on loan at Besiktas and Union Berlin, but his next permanent move was considerably closer to home.

 Newly-minted Newcastle signed Karius as cover for Nick Pope, initially on a three-month deal.
-This was later extended until the end of the 2022-23 season.

 His one and only appearance for the club came in last month’s League Cup final defeat to Manchester United, where Karius performed well despite conceding two goals.

 Karius remains third-choice at St. James’ Park and it’s difficult to imagine him playing regularly for Eddie Howe’s Magpies any time soon, but he’s recently signed another contract extension to remain at the club next season, so he must be reasonably happy up in Tyneside.

 Beloved by the Anfield faithful for his goals against Barcelona and Everton, Origi left with everybody’s best wishes at the end of his contract.

 The Belgium striker moved to AC Milan and scored twice in 27 Serie A appearances for the Italian giants.
 He’s also taken to social media to announce the creation of his own fashion brand.

 “I think it comes from my mum, because she’s very stylish,” said Origi in 2018, when speaking to the Soccer Bible about his adoration for fashion.